tarantool/cartridge/rst/topics/state-machine.rst

 If the working directory is clean and neither snapshots nor clusterwide configuration files exist, the instance enters ``Unconfigured`` state.

-The instance starts accepting iproto requests (Tarantool binary protocol) and remains in the state until the user decides to join it to the cluster (to create replicaset or join the existing one).
+The instance starts to accept iproto requests (Tarantool binary protocol) and remains in the state until the user decides to join it to the cluster (to create replicaset or join the existing one).